Planar Calibration

 Planar Dotboard

-Planar Dotboard calibration uses OpenCV's camera model to compute intrinsic parameters (focal length, principal point) and distortion coefficients from images of a circular dot grid target.
-This method provides spatially-varying calibration that corrects for lens distortion.
+Uses OpenCV camera model to compute intrinsic parameters and distortion coefficients from images of a circular dot grid target.
+Provides spatially-varying calibration that corrects for lens distortion.

 Parameters